rm20killer/TheDenBot/README.md

-# HytaleBot
+# The Den Bot
-a bot to get latest blog post from hytale.com
-#commands
-!blog - get latest blog post
-!ping - pong
+nothing special just a bot using discord.js